teaching-on-testbeds/repro-DNS/README.md

 ### Debugging Tips
 <!-- debugging tips -->
 If there is an error stating that the port is already in use when turning on the authoritative servers, run `ps aux | grep nsd` and identify the process IDs.
-Run `kill <ID>`.
+Run `sudo kill <ID>`.
 Start the server again.

 ### References